 Library Point, Ross Island Walk

 Ross Castle is one of the most visited places in Killarney National Park.
-This has a lot to do with its location – it’s situated on the eastern shores of Lough Leane and the McGillycuddy Reeks tower in the background.
-But it’s also a fascinating 15th structure, with a history that’s steeped in legend.
+This has a lot to do with its location – the castle sits on the eastern shores of Lough Leane, while the McGillycuddy Reeks tower in the background.
+But besides its scenic location, Ross Castle is also a fascinating 15th-century structure with a history that’s steeped in legend.
 The castle is open to visitors from April to October.

-The 2 km trail from Ross Castle to Library Point winds through woodland and alongside the lake.
+The 2 km trail from Ross Castle to Library Point winds alongside the lake and through woodland.
 It ends by a low fence at the edge of the peninsula.
 Underneath the fence is Library Point – a limestone rock formation on the edge of Lough Leane.
 From here, you can look out across to the shores of Inisfallen Island.
-There’s a network of walking trails on Ross Island and you combine them, if you have more time to explore.
+And If you’re looking for more walking trails in Killarney National Park, it’s worth combining some of the Ross Island routes.

 5. Old Kenmare Road